Credit card issuers have been increasingly focused on business cards the past few years, and as a result we’ve seen a lot of innovation in this space.

 On top of that, you can also redeem points for a minimum of 1.25 cents each (and potentially more, as I’ll cover below) towards the cost of a travel purchase, including paying for flights, hotels, car rentals, and more.

-The Chase Sapphire Reserve has quickly become one of the most popular premium credit cards, and it’s one that many people have.
+The Chase Sapphire Reserve (review) is one of the most popular premium credit cards, and it’s one that many people have.
 If you have the Ink Business Preferred, Ink Business Cash, or Ink Business Unlimited in conjunction with the Sapphire Reserve, then you can redeem each point for 1.5 cents towards the cost of a travel purchase, getting you even more value for your points.

 This isn’t for everyone, but for a small business that’s growing, 0% intro APR can be a great benefit.
-Both the Ink Business Cash and Ink Business Unlimited offer 0% intro APR on purchase and balance transfers for the first 12 months.
-After that APR is variable, and ranges from 14.99-20.99%.
+Both the Ink Business Cash and Ink Business Unlimited offer 0% intro APR on purchases for the first 12 months.
+After that APR is variable.

-Nowadays there are lots of great business credit cards out there, but the combination of the Ink Business Preferred℠ Credit Card, Ink Business Cash℠ Credit Card, and Ink Business UnlimitedSM Credit Card, is tough to beat.
-The cards have huge welcome bonuses, great bonus categories, flexible points, and perks that will come in handy.
+Nowadays there are lots of great business credit cards out there, but the combination of the Ink Business Preferred® Credit Card, Ink Business Cash℠ Credit Card, and Ink Business Unlimited℠ Credit Card, is tough to beat.
+The cards have great bonus categories, flexible points, and perks that will come in handy.

 If you don’t yet have any of these cards, I’d seriously consider one (or multiple) of them, and if you already have one, consider picking up a second or third card of the “set.”